 This course provides an introduction to persuasive legal writing and oral advocacy at both the trial and appellate levels.
-In addition to other assignments, the course culminates in the creation of a persuasive brief of no less than 5,000 words.
+The course incorporates advanced analytical skills and broadens the students' understanding of all sources of law.
+In addition to other assignments, the course culminates in the creation of a persuasive brief of no less than 5000 words.